Miksus/rocketry/docs/cookbook/django.rst

     init_scheduled_tasks()

-Notice that if you are using gunicorn with multiple workers, each worker will create one instance of rocketry which will be running all the tasks.
-This is a undesired behavior and needs to be taken care off if you wish to use this kind of integration with django
+Notice that if you are using gunicorn with multiple workers, each worker will create one process of rocketry which will be running all the tasks.
+This is aimed primarily towards development where you need to restart the server all the time and the server is single threaded.

 .. note ::
     You will only need to use ``sync_to_async`` if you use the asynchronous ORM.
 The usage is well documented in